kBashar/writings/design_patterns/strategy_pattern.md

-def payment_process(payment_method: PaymentInterface, amount: float): payment_method.pay(amount)
+def payment_processor(payment_method: PaymentInterface, amount: float): payment_method.pay(amount)

 ```

-Nice, our payment_process looks clean and very unlikely to need change if we add new payment methods, say we want to add a payment method for Bkash(MFS), we would only need to add the bkash payment processing code in the bkash related class, No change in `payment_process` function.
-This is definitely neat.
-This flexibility goes a long way when our applications are complex and a group of algorithms/strategies(in our case payment methods) is used in different areas of the application.
+Nice, our payment_processor looks clean and very unlikely to need change if we add new payment modes, say we want to add a payment mode for Bkash(MFS), we would only need to add the bkash payment processing code in the bkash related class, No change in `payment_processor` function.
+This is definitely neat and a win for code maintainability.

+### When to use Strategy Pattern

+* You've got a bunch of related algorithms, and you want to switch between them dynamically.
+* You want to avoid a monster "if-elif-else" chain in your code.
+Trust me, future you will thank present you for not creating that mess.

+Remember, design patterns are tools, not rules.
+Use only when you have time and reason to do so.

+### Skip the Strategy Pattern when:

+* You've only got a couple of algorithms that rarely change.
+* The algorithms and their context are super simple.
+Sometimes, a simple if-else is all you need.
+Don't overcomplicate things!

+### Wrapping Up

+Strategy pattern is a cool code-toolkit, gives us

+* **Flexibility:** Let us add new strategies or algorithms without changing or impacting previous client codes.
+* **Cleaner Code:** Makes code clean, no more long list of `if-else-if`.